mrdaniellewis/node-test-queue/README.md

 `options.stripNumber` - Boolean, optional, default = `true`.
 For files named like '1. file name', stips the number from the name allowing you to define a test order.

+`options.exclude` - String[], optional, default = `['index.js','node.js']`.
+Files not to run as tests.
+Allows you to keep all tests and the controller in the same directory.

 Returns a `TestQueue` object.